jjdejong/phpip/doc/renewal.md

 Note that the payment portals of different offices will ignore some of these fields.

 ## Email templates ##
+The Laravel's emailing backend is used for sending emails.
+Report to Laravel configuration according to your infrastructure for settings.
-The message of the emails are blade templates stored in `resources/views/email`. `firstcall.blade.php` is used for first call and reminders.`lastcall.blade.php` is used for last reminder just before the grace period. `warncall.blade.php` is used for reminders in grace period.
+The message of the emails are blade templates stored in `resources/views/email`. `firstcall.blade.php` is used for first call and reminders. `lastcall.blade.php` is used for last reminder just before the grace period. `warncall.blade.php` is used for reminders in grace period.
 They use the variables:
 - `$dest` for salutations;
 - `$instruction_date`